- Investment involves risk. Past performance is not a guide to future performance. It is possible to lose the principal capital of your investment.

 - The Fund may invest in smaller companies which are likely to carry higher risks than larger companies.

 - The Fund may invest in financial derivative instruments (“FDIs”).
 Risk associated with FDIs include counterparty/credit risk, liquidity risk, valuation risk, volatility risk and over-the-counter transaction risk.
-The Fund will not use FDIs extensively for investment purposes.
+Exposure

 - The Fund may use hedging techniques to attempt to offset certain market risks but there is no guarantee that hedging techniques will fully and effectively achieve their desired result.